zycyc/tiny-qwen/README.md

 A minimal, easy-to-read PyTorch reimplementation of the Qwen2 and Qwen2.5, the open source multi-modal LLM.

-We support both text-only (Instruct, Coder, Math, etc.) and text+vision versions.
+We support both text-only (Instruct, Coder, Math, etc.) and text+vision, and any full prevision Qwen2+ model at any size.
 Just choose a repo id from Hugging Face [here](https://huggingface.co/Qwen).

-Any full precision `Qwen2`, `Qwen2.5`, `Qwen2-VL`, or `Qwen2.5-VL` is supported.
 Keep in mind you'll likely need multiple GPU for models bigger than 32B.
 Stay tuned for FSDP support in the coming days.
 If you run into any issues, open a PR or create an issue.

 # 🦋 Quick Start